 The University of Newcastle (UON) continues to build its global reputation for being one of the world's most prestigious universities.
 In 50 years, our outstanding educators have achieved a long list of accolades and our world-class researchers are recognised internationally for their contribution to many fields of inquiry.
 Our remarkable students continue to impress with stories of success within the region and on the national and world stage.

-UON has a proud history of achievement that has lead to strong outcomes in international university rankings.
+UON has a proud history of achievement that has led to strong outcomes in international university rankings.
 Together and as individuals, we are among the world's best.

 SEE HOW YOUR WORLD-CLASS UNI RANKS

-First compiled in 2004, the QS World University Rankings currently considers over 3,000 institutions, and ranks more than 800.
+First compiled in 2004, the QS World University Rankings currently ranks over 950 universities from 84 countries around the world.

-In 2015, UON placed 256th in the global university rankings, putting us in the top 3% in the world.
+In 2017, UON placed 224th in the global university rankings, putting us in the top 1% of universities in the world.

 See our media release which outlines UON's performance in the QS World University Rankings.

 The Times Higher Education (THE) World University Rankings 2016-2017 list the best global universities based on core missions including teaching, research, knowledge transfer and international outlook.
 THE World University rankings utilises 13 performance indicators to measure performance on the 5 core missons – Teaching, research, knowledge transfer and international outlook.

 The 2016-17 Times Higher Education World University Rankings (THE) ranks UON in the top 250 universities in the world.